Schindler's List: Cinematography

 Influenced by the 1985 documentary film Shoah, Spielberg decided not to plan the film with storyboards, and to shoot it like a documentary.
 Forty percent of the film was shot with handheld cameras, and the modest budget meant the film was shot quickly over seventy-two days.
 Spielberg felt that this gave the film "a spontaneity, an edge, and it also serves the subject."
 He filmed without using Steadicams, elevated shots, or zoom lenses, "everything that for me might be considered a safety net."
 This matured Spielberg, who felt that in the past he had always been paying tribute to directors such as Cecil B. DeMille or David Lean.

 Spielberg decided to use black and white to match the feel of documentary footage of the era.
 Cinematographer Janusz Kamiński compared the effect to German Expressionism and Italian neorealism.
 Kamiński said that he wanted to give the impression of timelessness to the film, so the audience would "not have a sense of when it was made."
 Universal chairman Tom Pollock asked him to shoot the film on a color negative, to allow color VHS copies of the film to later be sold, but Spielberg did not want to accidentally "beautify events."
 However, scenes with the girl in the red coat were shot in color, and later rotoscoped over by hand to remove all color except for the coat.

-Music
+Soundtrack

 John Williams, who frequently collaborates with Spielberg, composed the score for Schindler's List.
 The composer was amazed by the film, and felt it would be too challenging.
 He said to Spielberg, "You need a better composer than I am for this film."
 Spielberg responded, "I know.
 But they're all dead!"
 Itzhak Perlman performs the theme on the violin.

 In the scene where the ghetto is being liquidated by the Nazis, the folk song Oyfn Pripetshik (אויפֿן פּריפּעטשיק, 'On the Cooking Stove') is sung by a children's choir.
 The song was often sung by Spielberg's grandmother, Becky, to her grandchildren.
 The clarinet solos heard in the film were recorded by Klezmer virtuoso Giora Feidman.
 Williams won an Academy Award for Best Original Score for Schindler's List, his fifth win.
 Selections from the score were released on a soundtrack album.